-The Firm has five global subsidiary affiliates collectively providing investment management, investment advisory, research and performance reporting services.
+Cambridge Associates Asia Pte Ltd has six global affiliates (collectively referred to as the "Firm") that provide investment management, investment advisory, research and performance reporting services.

-NAME LOCATION LEGAL STRUCTURE Cambridge Associates, LLC Arlington, Virginia; Boston, Massachusetts; Dallas, Texas; Menlo Park, California; New York, New York; and San Francisco, California Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission and the National Futures Association) Cambridge Associates Limited London, England Limited Company in England and Wales (Authorized and regulated by the U.K. Financial Conduct Authority) Cambridge Associates Asia Pte Ltd. Singapore Singapore Corporation (Registered and regulated by the Singapore Monetary Authority) Cambridge Associates GmbH Munich, Germany German Limited Liability Company (Registered and regulated by Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company
+NAME LOCATION LEGAL STRUCTURE Cambridge Associates LLC Arlington, Virginia; Boston, Massachusetts; Dallas, Texas; Menlo Park, California; New York, New York; and San Francisco, California Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission and the National Futures Association) Cambridge Associates Limited London, England Limited Company in England and Wales (Authorized and regulated by the U.K. Financial Conduct Authority) Cambridge Associates Limited, LLC Boston, Massachusetts U.S.A. and Sydney, Australia Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, subject to oversight by the Australian Securities and Investment Commission and registered as an Investment Fund Manager and Portfolio Manager in the Canadian provinces of Ontario, Quebec, Nova Scotia and British Columbia.)
+Cambridge Associates GmbH Munich, Germany German Limited Liability Company (Registered and regulated by Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) Cambridge Associates Hong Kong Private Limited Hong Kong SAR, China Hong Kong Private Limited Company (Licensed and regulated by the Securities and Futures Commission of Hong Kong) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company

-In addition to the entities listed above, the Firm and its affiliates have established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds1.
-The Firm and its affiliates are under common ownership and control.
-Cambridge Associates Limited, LLC is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents.
+In addition to the entities listed above, the Firm has established various entities to serve as general partners and/or managing members for the Firm's Single Investor and Single Manager Funds1.
+Cambridge Associates Asia Pte Ltd and its affiliates are under common ownership and control.
+Cambridge Associates Pte Asia Ltd is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents.
 The Firm provides its clients with a wide range of services designed to help maximize portfolio returns within the context of their governance framework.
 For clients with limited in-house resources and an investment committee that seeks to delegate portfolio implementation, we offer discretionary investment management or Outsourced Chief Investment Officer services (OCIO).
 For those that seek a similar level of support but wish to retain approval rights on manager hiring and firing, we offer non-discretionary portfolio management services.
 The Firm provides these services for a total portfolio or for specific asset classes.

-For clients that have fully built-out investment offices, we offer staff extension services which are customized to complement such clients' in-house resources.
+For clients that have fully built-out investment offices, we offer staff extension services which are customized to compliment such clients' in-house resources.
 Typically, this includes our acting as a sounding board as well as providing alternative asset expertise and manager due diligence and tools.